-IDENTIFICATION PRACTICE

-Practice NC - 12 Windbreaks

-A Purpose: To establish a stand of trees to conserve soil and moisture and to prevent erosion.
-Trees, including planting and chemical weed control the first

-В year.
-Trees, including planting

-C Chemical Weed Control, first year

-D Trees, including replanting

-E Drip Irrigation System, all appurtenances beginning with in-line screen and pressure regulator (see Exhibit 1)

-F Fencing, where necessary to provide protection from livestock

-G Rodent Control
+IDENTIFICATION PRACTICE NC - 12Windbreaks Practice Purpose: To establish a stand of trees to conserve soil and moisture and to prevent erosion. А Trees, including planting and chemical weed control the first year. В Trees, including planting Chemical Weed Control, first year С D Trees, including replanting Е Drip Irrigation System, all appurtenances beginning with inline screen and pressure regulator (see Exhibit 1) F Fencing, where necessary to provide protection from livestock G Rodent Control Pocket Gophers (1) Hand Probe (a) (b) Hand Poisoning (c) Burrow Builder Η Fabric Weed Barrier (not to be used in conjunction with C or E above) LIMITATIONS SPECIFIC TO TRI-BASIN NRD: (1) Tri-Basin NRD cost-share applications for windbreaks should be submitted to the NRD Office no later than March 20.

-(1) Pocket Gophers

-(a) Hand Probe

-(b) Hand Poisoning

-(c) Burrow Builder

-Н Fabric Weed Barrier

-(not to be used in conjunction with C or E above)

-LIMITATIONS SPECIFIC TO TRI-BASIN NRD:

-Tri-Basin NRD cost-share applications for windbreaks should be submitted to the NRD Office no later than March 20.
 Requests for windbreaks after March 20, are subject to availability of trees and planting crew schedules.
-Items A,C,E and F are exclusive of each other for cost-share purposes.
-Tri-Basin will provide cost-share assistance for tree plantings in sod.
-Fabric Weed Barrier can be used in conjunction with subsurface drip tape.

-Practice NC - 13 A B Constructing Underground Return Pipe from Irrigation Tailwater Recovery Pits Purpose: To provide a permanent conveyance facility for water impounded by an approved Tailwater Recovery Pit to the water supply that created the tailwater.
-Cost-Share Rate: 50% of average or actual, whichever is less.
-Other Construction Items (See Exhibit 1)
+(2) Items A,C,E and F are exclusive of each other for cost-share purposes.
+(3) Tri-Basin will provide cost-share assistance for tree plantings in sod.
+(4) Fabric Weed Barrier can be used in conjunction with sub-surface drip tape.
+NC - 13 Practice Constructing Underground Return Pipe from Irrigation Tailwater Recovery Pits Purpose: To provide a permanent conveyance facility for water impounded by an approved Tailwater Recovery Pit to the water supply that created the tailwater.
+Cost-Share Rate: 50% of average or actual, whichever is less. А В Other Construction Items (See Exhibit 1) NC - 14Planned Grazing Systems Practice Purpose: To reduce erosion and improve water quality by maintaining or improving plant cover for increased forage production, enhanced wildlife habitat, grazing uniformity and water use efficiency.
+Cross Fencing А Standard (1)

-ט other construction fields (See Ealitott 1)

-IDENTIFICATION PRACTICE

-Practice NC - 14 Planned Grazing Systems

-A (1) Purpose: To reduce erosion and improve water quality by maintaining or improving plant cover for increased forage production, enhanced wildlife habitat, grazing uniformity and water use efficiency.
-Cross Fencing Standard

-(2) Suspension

-(3) Electric
+(2) Suspension(3) Electric

-(4) Perimeter Fencing (Restricted to: (a) lands remaining in grass for pasture within two years of completing enrollment in a Federal Conservation Program; or (b) cropland converted to grassland for pasture.)
+Perimeter Fencing (Restricted to: (a) lands remaining in grass for pasture within two years of completing enrollment in a Federal Conservation Program; or (b) cropland converted to grassland for pasture.)

+IDENTIF ICATION PRACTICE

+Practice NC - 14 Planned Grazing Systems (CONTINUED)

 В Water Supply

+(1) Well

-(1) (a) (b) (c) (2) (3) (4) Well Drilling and Casing Installation Cost of Casing Cost of Gravel Packing Pipeline Installed Tank Installed Spring Development
+(a) Drilling and Casing Installation

+(b) Cost of Casing

+(c) Cost of Gravel Packing

+(2) Pipeline Installed

+(3) Tank Installed

+(4) Spring Development

 (5) Livestock Water Dugouts, high water table

-(a) (b) (1) (2) (c) Earth Moved, excavation Seed (critical area) Common Certified Mulching
+(a) Earth Moved, excavation

+(b) Seed (critical area)

+Common

+(1) Certified

+(2)

+(c) Mulching

+(6) Pumping Plants

-(a) Pumping Plants Electrical
+(a) Electrical

 (b) Solar

 (c) Windmill

 C Rodent Control

 (1) Pocket Gophers

 (a) Hand Probe

+(b) Hand Poisoning

-(b) (c) Hand Poisoning Burrow Builder
+(c) Burrow Builder

 (2) Prairie Dogs

 (a) Zink Phosphide/Aluminum Phosphide

 Practice NC - 15 Irrigation Surge Valves

-☑ Practice NC-15 RESCINDED as separate practice effective 7-1-94
+Practice NC-15 RESCINDED as separate practice effective 7-1-94

+Practice NC - 16 Windbreak Renovation

+Purpose: To provide for the restoration of farmstead or field

+windbreaks that have been rendered substantially ineffective

+due to the death of trees or other windbreak plantings as a

+result of weather, disease, or other natural causes.

+А Procedures: Specifications are to be based on NRCS

+(formerly SCS) Technical Guides.
+An additional requirement

+is that the windbreak renovation plan is to be based on a plan

+reviewed and approved by a forester of the Nebraska Forest

+Service.
+The forester is to certify that the windbreak has lost

+its effectiveness, should be renovated and, that they approve

+the plan of renovation.
+Costs are to be based on average unit

+costs, where they exist.

+Additional Limitations are as Follows:

+(1) Each NRD is limited to approving no more than ten such

+(1) practices in any given fiscal year (July 1 to June 30) and

+payments for no more than ten such practices in a given NRD

+will be authorized from the Soil & Water Conservation Fund

+in any fiscal year.

+J J

+IDENTIFICATION

-IDENTIFICATION PRACTICE
+PRACTICE